ept/blog/src/unix-philosophy-draft.md

     200 3377 "http://martin.kleppmann.com/" "Mozilla/5.0 (Macintosh; Intel Mac OS X
     10_9_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/40.0.2214.115 Safari/537.36"

-(That is actually one line, it's only broken onto multiple lines here for readability.)
+(That is actually one line, it's only broken up into multiple lines here for readability.)
 This line of the log indicates that on 27 February 2015 at 17:55:11 UTC, the server received a request for the file `/css/typography.css` from the client IP address 216.58.210.78.
 It then goes on to note various other details, including the browser's user-agent string.

-Various tools can take these log files and produce pretty reports about your website traffic, but for the sake of exercise, let's build our own, using basic Unix tools.
+Various tools can take these log files and produce pretty reports about your website traffic, but for the sake of the exercise, let's build our own, using basic Unix tools.
 Let's determine the 5 most popular URLs on our website.
 To start with, we need to extract the path of the URL that was requested, for which we can use `awk`.

 `awk` doesn't know about the format of nginx logs -- it just treats the log file as text.
 By